CruxConnect/crux-docs/_product/search_items.md

 ### Response Parameters:

+items
+: (array) Array of Item Objects that match the criteria you provided for your Search.

+filters
+: (object) The Filters object contains image_width, cost_per_unit, minimum_tier_quantity, quantity_in_stock, and image_height

+facets
+: (object) The Facets object contains product_identifiers, bundle_type, condition, supplier, catalogs, categories, shipping_origin_country, shipping_cost_type, catalog_type, and inventory lists

 pagination
 : (object) The Pagination object parameter includes the total_count, start, and limit for your Search.

-items
-: (list) The Items list is a list of Items that match the criteria you provided for your Search.

 search_term
 : (string) The Search Term used to filter the results of your Search

 sort
-: (list) The Sort list parameter includes the attribute(s) on which you are performing a Sort on your Search
+: (array) The Sort list parameter includes the attribute(s) on which you are performing a Sort on your Search

-facets
-: (object) The Facets object contains product_identifiers, bundle_type, condition, supplier, catalogs, categories, shipping_origin_country, shipping_cost_type, catalog_type, and inventory lists

-filters
-: (object) The Filters object contains image_width, cost_per_unit, minimum_tier_quantity, quantity_in_stock, and image_height

 #### Pagination Object: